-Only APIs covered by a GMP Certificate issued by an EU competent authority following a successful inspection should be allowed for use in the manufacture of medicinal products destined for the EU market.
-Such GMP Certificates should be included in the corresponding b.
-Prioritising Worldwide Inspections of API manufacturers & middlemen based on risk

-Marketing Authorisation Applications and, for importation into the EU, should be part of the documentation to be checked by EU Customs.
+Only APIs covered by a GMP Certificate issued by a EU competent authority following a successful inspection should be allowed for use in the manufacture of medicinal products destined for the EU market.
+Such GMP Certificates should be included in the corresponding Marketing Authorisation Applications and, for importation into the EU, should be part of the documentation to be checked by EU Customs.
 These and other proposed requirements should also cover APIs imported into the EU as part of a medicinal product.